tim50687/What_I_Learned/leetcode/top_k_element/topKElement.md

 For `If most frequent character is greater then n/2 (ceil), then there must be two character adjacent to each other`, you can use `pigeonhole principle` to prove it.

 But for the whole problem, don't know how to prove it, just remember the algorithm.

+## 347 Top K Frequent Elements

+Use quick select to find the kth largest element.

+- Hashmap to store the frequency of each element

+- Put the unique elements into the array

+- We want to find the kth largest element, so we put `bigger elements to the left`, and smaller elements to the right.

+## 215. Kth Largest Element in an Array

+- Don't forget you can use `counting sort` to solve this problem.

+## 692. Top K Frequent Words

+- Quick select: if need to compare multiple conditions, use `tuple` to compare them.